argumentcomputer/lurk-beta/README.md

 Integration with backend proving systems and tooling for proof generation are both still very early.
 Performance and user experience still have room for significant optimization and improvement, but simple examples can be found in the [demo example directory](demo/).

 # Backends
 - Nova is Lurk's officially-supported IVC backend.
-It uses Argument Computer Corporation's Arecibo fork of the [Nova proving system](https://github.com/argumentcomputer/arecibo) and the Pasta Curves.
+It uses Argument's Arecibo fork of the [Nova proving system](https://github.com/argumentcomputer/arecibo) and the Pasta Curves.
 - SuperNova is Lurk's in-development NIVC backend.
 It uses Arecibo's [SuperNova extension to the Nova proving system](https://github.com/argumentcomputer/arecibo/tree/dev/src/supernova) and the Pasta Curves.
 - Future work may target Halo2 or other proving systems.